Magnesium is a mineral that plays various roles in the body like:

 6. Black beans

 Black beans are a nutritionist's dream because they have protein, fiber, vitamins, minerals, and antioxidants.
 They also digest slowly so you feel full longer.
-Additionally, they have 60 micrograms of magnesium for 14% of the DV.
+Additionally, they have 60 milligrams of magnesium for 14% of the DV.

 If you're looking for a source of magnesium that's low in calories, check out edamame.
-A half-cup of young green soybeans contains 50 micrograms of magnesium for 12% of the DV.
+A half-cup of young green soybeans contains 50 milligrams of magnesium for 12% of the DV.
 You'll also get 6 grams of protein, along with fiber to fill you up, all for just 65 calories.